anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * By contrast, the Registrar-Agent can be authenticated by the registrar as a component, acting on behalf of the registrar.
   In addition the registrar must be able to verify, which Registrar-Agent was in direct contact with the pledge.

-* It would be inaccurate for the voucher-request and voucher-response to use an assertion with value "proximity" in the voucher, as the pledge was not in direct contact with the registrar for bootstrapping.
+* It would be inaccurate for the voucher-request and voucher-response to use an assertion with value `proximity` in the voucher, as the pledge was not in direct contact with the registrar for bootstrapping.
   Therefore, a new Agent-Proximity Assertion value {#agt_prx} is necessary for distinguishing assertions the MASA can state.

 At least the following properties are required for the voucher and enrollment processing:

-* POI: provides data-origin authentication of a data object, e.g., a voucher-request or an Enroll-Request, utilizing an existing IDevID.
+* POI: provides data-origin authentication of an artifact, e.g., a voucher-request or an Enroll-Request, utilizing an existing IDevID.
   Certificate updates may utilize the certificate that is to be updated.

 * POP: proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature computed using the private key to the certification request.